equinor/res2df/_sources/contribution.rst.txt

 NB: For every monthly Komodo release, you might have to remake your komodo-venv.

-Using ecl2df without OPM
+Using res2df without OPM
 ------------------------

 OPM is only pip-installable on Linux.
-To use the non-OPM dependent ecl2df modules on something else than Linux (but with libecl installed), you should install all the dependencies (except OPM) using ``pip`` (see ``setup.py`` for list of dependencies), and then install ecl2df with the ``--no-deps`` option to ``pip``.
+To use the non-OPM dependent res2df modules on something else than Linux (but with resdata installed), you should install all the dependencies (except OPM) using ``pip`` (see ``setup.py`` for list of dependencies), and then install res2df with the ``--no-deps`` option to ``pip``.
 After this, the non-OPM dependent modules should work, and others will fail with import errors.